-The political hub of the region, BENGALURU is a world apart from the rest of the state and in many ways India’s most Westernized urban centre.
-From a charming, verdant “Garden City” of just over 600,0000 people at Independence, Bengaluru has been completely transformed by the technology boom into both a trendy, high-speed business hub and a bustling, smog-choked megalopolis of more than eight million.
-These days, signs of the West are thick on the ground: Starbucks-like Café Coffee Days on nearly every corner, a flash new airport and ultra-modern metro (still far from completion) and legions of hard-working, free-spending twenty- and thirty-somethings in designer T-shirts and mini-skirts.
+The political hub of the region, Bengaluru is a world apart from the rest of the state and in many ways India’s most Westernized urban centre.
+Once a sleepy cantonment, the charming, verdant “Garden City” of just over 600,0000 people at Independence has been completely transformed by the technology boom into both a trendy, racy business hub and a bustling, smog-choked megalopolis of around 8.5 million, perhaps the fastest growing city in India.
+These days, signs of the West are thick on the ground: big-brand fashion stores and branches of CCD or Barista on nearly every corner; a swanky international airport and ultramodern metro (still far from completion); and legions of hard-working, free-spending twenty- and thirty-somethings in designer T-shirts and miniskirts.

-Bengaluru’s few attractions are no match for those elsewhere in the state, and the city’s comparative local advantages are ten-a-penny in the West.
-That said, it’s an efficient transport hub, well served by plane and bus, and at nearly 1000m climate.
-Paired with first-rate shopping, dining and nightlife, this vibrant city can still deliver a few days’ respite from south India’s more taxing inconveniences.
+Despite its lush environs and cosmopolitan air, Bengaluru’s few attractions are no match for those elsewhere in the state.
+That said, it’s an efficient transport hub, well served by plane and bus, and paired with first-rate shopping, dining and nightlife, and a calendar packed with big-ticket events in music, dance, art, literature, theatre or folk arts, this vibrant city can still deliver a few days’ respite from south India’s more taxing inconveniences.